stephentetley/flix-basicdb/README.md

 A basic database interface for Flix using JDBC.

-_Currently broken_ - needs updating to use effects
+September 2025 - flix-basicdb has been rewritten to use effects.
+However the APIs are very rough and large changes are expected.

 Note:

-For development and testing SQLite JDBC jar is included as a dependency.
-Other JDBC connections should work (for instance DuckDB) but expect to supply Java's classpath with a path to the respective jar when invoking Flix to run your program.
+For development and testing SQLite JDBC and DuckDB jars are included as dependencies.
+Other JDBC connections should work but may require some configuration (e.g. with command line flags) to work.